Petit Theft Charges in Miami-Dade County

 Avvo Client's Choice 2012 for Criminal Defense

-Reliable South Florida theft crime attorney, Eric Matheny, has spent years as a former prosecutor.
+Reliable Miami-Dade County theft crime attorney, Eric Matheny, has spent years as a former prosecutor.
 Not only has this given him an unprecedented amount of legal knowledge, but it has given him a distinct advantage in and out of the courtroom.
 He is able to more easily identify the tactics the prosecution may try to use against you and prepare assertive arguments on your behalf.

 Past clients, as well as his colleagues, have voted him as a 2012 Client's Choice for Criminal Defense on the prestigious legal website, Avvo.
 There is no case too complicated for him and his legal team to handle with an extraordinary level of dedication and determination.

-Fighting to protect your rights, our South Florida petit theft attorney is available 24/7 as he knows that arrests can happen at any time of day or night.
+Fighting to protect your rights, our Miami-Dade County petit theft attorney is available 24/7 as he knows that arrests can happen at any time of day or night.
 Be sure to contact us today at (305) 504-6655 to speak with us about your case!
 Payment plans offered.

 “Eric is a great lawyer.”- Former Client

 “In a stressful and confusing time Eric was like a breeze of fresh air.”- Camila

 “If you want the best look no further.”- Michael